Dentistry and Workers’ Compensation: What You Need to Know

 What is an Endodontist?

 Endodontists treat the inner part of the tooth.
 This inner area of the tooth can be damaged, inflamed, or rotten through injury, trauma, or decay.
 As a result, it may need to be treated by either treatment or removed.
-The most common procedure performed by an Endodontist is a “root canal.”
+The most common procedure an Endodontist performs is a “root canal.”

 What is General Dentistry?